DNCHOW1/Python-Projects/GradeCalculator/README.md

 I think this project should be revisited sometime in the future.
 From reading the todo file, it's clear to me that there were a lot of ideas I couldn't implement at the time.
 However, now, with my expertise in all of the mentioned modules, I can definitely put this idea to better use.
 Moreover, it's something that would be useful with my uni classes in the future.
+NOTE: Flask may be a good module to look into to try this